Alfresco/alfresco-ssl-generator/README.md

-# Welcome to Alfresco Docker Base SSL
+# Welcome to Alfresco SSL Generator

 This is a script automation for the generation of the required `keystores`, `truststores` and browser `certificates` for Alfresco configuration using Mutual TLS Authentication between Repository and SOLR.
 These same files can be obtained manually by using any other cryptographic tools.